-How exactly does a Dynamic Advertising (DSA) work?
+Exactly how does Dynamic Advertising Ad work?

-- Group your products: By grouping we mean the individual categorization of those products that belong to a wider category.
-For example, in a category of your site called “Greek Wines”, you create many subcategories that will group many of your products.
-Thus, when DSAs need to present a Dynamic Ad for “Merlot red wines” to a user, they will immediately “know” which category to highlight, automatically generating the corresponding title.
+- Group your products: That means that an individual categorization of the products that belong to a wider category is encouraged.
+For instance, let us assume that a product category on your website is called “Greek Wines”.
+Dynamic Ads can create an abundance of subcategories that will cover the majority of your products.
+Thus, when DSA need to present a Dynamic Ad for Merlot red wines, they will immediately “know” which category to highlight, automatically generating the corresponding title.

 What are Facebook Dynamic Ads?

-Finally, they target users with products tailored to their needs without the need for any interaction with them in the past.
+Finally, Facebook Dynamic Ads will target users with products that are tailored to their needs, without the requirement of any past interaction with those.